Academic Support for Middle School Students with Learning Issues

 Individualized Treatment Plans

-At Asheville Academy for Girls, we believe that treatment for ADHD should be individualized and focus on how to increase functioning in relationships and in the classroom.
+At Asheville Academy, we believe that treatment for ADHD should be individualized and focus on how to increase functioning in relationships and in the classroom.
 Our small classrooms offer fewer distractions in the environment and allow for more creative instruction.
 Our teachers break down assignments into smaller tasks and encourage students to set personal goals for their academic success to help them stay motivated and focused on the current task.

 Mindfulness breaks and sensory stimulation are incorporated into the school day to keep students on track and help them stay regulated.
 Our holistic approach acknowledges the importance of mindfulness and recreation in building skills to improve coping and in empowering students to have fun and to find structured activities they enjoy that are mentally stimulating.
 Students can work with a psychiatrist to determine if appropriate medication would be helpful for them, but we believe that lifestyle changes can be a powerful form of healing for students with learning issues.